- 1. The Requirement

 - 7. Software Assurance

-3.3.2 The project manager shall regularly hold reviews of software activities, status, and results with the project stakeholders and track issues to resolution.
+3.3.2 The project manager shall regularly hold reviews of software schedule activities, metrics, status, and results with the project stakeholders and track issues to resolution.

 NPR 7150.2, NASA Software Engineering Requirements, does not include any notes for this requirement.

 Click here to view the history of this requirement: SWE-018 History

 1.3 Applicability Across Classes

 Key: - Applicable | - Not Applicable